 Effectively communicate information about the University and the admission process that is consistent with office guidelines, and adheres to standards.

-Develop collaborative relationships with team members, other members of the University community, students and families, guidance community
+Develop collaborative relationships with team members, other members of the University community, students and families, and the guidance community.

 Represent the Office of Admissions at college panels and other special off campus events hosted by the high school counseling community.